arraydesign/causeres/README.md

 * Access to full articles as audio podcast;
 * Access to a repository of references, links & glossary definitions in RIS and XML formats;
 * Ability to write response blog posts to articles;
-* Ability to like articles and response blog posts;
+* Ability comment on articles via twitter, tumblr and other micro blogging platforms;
 * Delivery of a monthly summary email that provides links to all of the above;
 * Delivery of a physical copy of an annual journal containing all the articles published that year.